Muslim leader endorses ruling party as religion rises in India election

 Critics said the comments were also a veiled swipe at Muslims, who run much of the abattoir business in India.

-Modi has focussed his campaign speeches on the economy and development, in a bid to shed an image as a Hindu hardliner that stems from religious riots more than a decade ago.
+Modi has focused his campaign speeches on the economy and development, in a bid to shed an image as a Hindu hardliner that stems from religious riots more than a decade ago.

 He denies allegations he did not stop the riots in Gujarat in 2002, when at least 1,000 people, mainly Muslims, were killed in retaliation for the death of Hindu pilgrims in an attack on a train.
 A Supreme Court inquiry concluded there was not enough evidence to try him.